the crooked tree - dog friendly campsite

 Camping is a chance to get away, but in most cases, you're still surrounded by other people.
 And all those people are looking to enjoy their vacation time, as well.
-To ensure other campers enjoy their experience as much as you, it's important to follow camping rules and be a good camping neighbour.
+To ensure other campers enjoy their experience as much as you, it's essential to follow camping rules and be a good camping neighbour.

-We unfortunately do not have electricity at our campsite, but this allows you to reconnect with nature and each other in a rustic serene environment.
+We, unfortunately, do not have electricity at our campsite, but this allows you to reconnect with nature and each other in a rustic serene environment.

 Please note that we only allow socialised dogs @ The Crooked Tree.
 Being socialised means that your dogs are socialised with other dogs, adults and children.

 1. Clean your site: Don't leave a dirty site for the next campers.
-Please leave all refuse in bins provided.
+Please leave all refuse in the bins provided.